Nurse Wubbels Should Sue — Lawsuits Are Good Because They Internalize Cost

 Farmworkers often face inhumane working conditions – poverty wages, backbreaking physical labor, exposure to pesticides, and other workplace abuses.
 They are excluded from most national labor protections afforded other workers, such as minimum wage and hour guarantees and overtime pay.

-Ironically, the at Sarbanand Farms may be more protected than other workers in Washington state in this sense: They have the right to sue.
+Ironically, the workers at Sarbanand Farms may be more protected than other workers in Washington state in this sense: They have the right to sue.

 Firing workers for protesting working conditions is always immoral, but…